US natgas prices slide 2% on milder weather forecasts, Freeport LNG reductions

 Traders noted gas prices declined despite a drop in output this week to a five-month low.

-After rising for four days in a row, front-month gas futures NGc1 for October delivery on the New York Mercantile Exchange was down 5.4 cents, or 2.0%, to $2.689 per million British thermal units (mmBtu) at 9:24 a.m.
-EDT (1324 GMT).
-On Tuesday, the contract closed at its highest price since Sept.
+After rising for four days in a row, front-month gas futures NGc1 for October delivery on the New York Mercantile Exchange fell 6.3 cents, or 2.3%, to settle at $2.680 per million British thermal units (mmBtu).
+On Tuesday, the contract gained 5% to close at its highest price since Sept.
 1.

 Financial firm LSEG said average gas output in the lower 48 U.S. states has slid to 102.l billion cubic feet per day (bcfd) so far in September, down from a record 102.3 bcfd in August.